tsalkakis-d/codegrid/README.md

     - `Property` [__message__([,message])]
     - `Property` [__messages__([,messages])]
     - `Property` [__pause__([count])]
-    - `Property` [__resume__()]
-    The above functions are equvalent to the corresponding library functions.
+    - `Property` [__resume__()]<br>The above functions are similar to the library object functions.
-    The only difference is that the channel argument is not required.
+    The only difference is that the channel argument is missing, since the property object is the channel object.
     - `Property` [__onConsume__(function)]
     Define the consume event handler
     - `Property` [__onError__(function)]